 Clare Waismann, CAODC: It’s some fear that you know because there are so many solutions, there are so many available treatments, there are so many ways of helping people, you know, but these issues behind and it’s just not accessible to them.

-Dwight Hurst, CMHC: Yeah, and that’s, so that’s a good kind of pivot for us to get into some of the solutions or the strategies maybe that are little, you know, a little on the hopeful side as we I one of the things that I have been impressed when we have these conversations, we always get into a pretty dark place.
+Dwight Hurst, CMHC: Yeah, and that’s, so that’s a good kind of pivot for us to get into some of the solutions or the strategies maybe that are little, you know, a little on the hopeful side.
+One of the things that I have been impressed with when we have these conversations, we always get into a pretty dark place.
 But I have been impressed by how much we’re able to find hope as well.
 So, you know, we will persevere here.
 One of the things that stands out to me is that appropriate pain management.
 First of all, there’s the internal expectations and must be essential following detox and beginning treatment to find that realistic and helpful pain management professional.
 Right?

 Clare Waismann, CAODC: Right.
 Well, they know.
 I think I think at one point they didn’t, but I think at this point they know, and they know what’s available.
 Opiates are a drug that should be the patient’s mental health should be considered when prescribed a drug to treat a symptom.
 It’s a very dangerous way to practice.
 When you prescribe a drug to a patient based on not just their health needs, but based on their livelihood, I think the risks are less, and the adverse side effects will be less, so the question is, is this person going to leave my office and drive if this person has to drive their kids home?
 Does this person have depression that was never treated?
 So all those things, I think, are factors that need to be evaluated and considered before any drug, not just opiates, any drug is prescribed.
 But that’s not what we do.
 Doctors have less time to work with the patient, and they are there to minimize symptoms.
 And we’re paying a very high price for that.